Vector241-Eric/MyDevSetup/Installation.md

 1. From the powershell command line, execute `putty github.com`.
 This should prompt you to accept the fingerprint of the Github server.

 Git SSH is now setup.

+Git Comparison Tool (optional)
+==
+Some instructions for setting up an alternate comparison / merge tool for git.

+Beyond Compare
+--

 Make It Unix-y (optional)
 ==